On This Page

 3-D Secure

-or four-digit number found on the back of credit or debit cards, providing an additional layer
+number found on the back of credit or debit cards, providing an additional layer of security

-of security by confirming that the person making the transaction physically possesses the
+by confirming that the person making the transaction physically possesses the card.
+Meanwhile,

-authentication to online transactions.
-It typically involves sending a one-time password (OTP)
+online transactions.
+It typically involves sending a one-time password (OTP) to the

 authorize the transaction.Currently,